thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/4fonts/README.md

 1. Change the font-variant of li to small-caps

-1. Use font to change all font variables of p.two to 15px Arial, bold, sans-serif
+1. Mark your work as complete

-    * Use shortcut
+## Bonus

-1. Play around with different options to see how this all works.
+1. Use shortcut notation of font to target `p.two` to be 15px Arial, bold, and sans-serif